 How much pain should a patient have during and after therapy?

 As we all know pain is somewhat subjective.
-It can be hard to determine how much pain a patient should experience with the type of injury as well as the type of therapy intervention.
+It can be hard to determine how much pain a patient should experience with the type of injury as well as the type of therapy intervention and hand pain treatment.

 The saying of “no pain, no gain” is a common belief that patients have in a therapy setting.
 Many patients believe they have to experience pain in order to improve.
 This saying is simply not true and often times the goals of therapy are to improve range of motion and strength but also to minimize a patient’s pain response.